 Book Ephesus Biblical Tour Guide to Learn More about Apostle Paul in Ephesus

 When a tour group arrives at Ephesus today, they can still see a great number of buildings where Apostle Paul gave his speeches.
 The Grand Theater of Ephesus is a good example.
 I especially like to have a moment in this theater to think about the hard times these people of the early church had here.
-Also it is a really good place to have some reading of the Letter of Saint John in the Revelation to Ephesus and also Apostle Paul’s letter to Ephesian.
+Also, it is an excellent place to have some reading of the Letter of Saint John in the Revelation to Ephesus and also Apostle Paul’s letter to Ephesian.
 I hope one day you will have an Ephesus tour which will touch your spirit.
 You can always contact me to learn more about Apostle Paul’s works in Ephesus.
-Also you can contact me to hire a professional licensed biblical Turkish tour guide to Ephesus.
-See you soon, Hasan Gülday
+Also, you can contact me to hire a professional licensed biblical Turkish tour guide to Ephesus.
+See you soon, Hasan Gülday.